noi-techpark/odh-mentor-otp/README.md

 ### Docker Environment

-Copy the file `.env.example` to `.env` and adjust the configuration parameters.
+In each service directory the file `.env.example` list the default configuration parameters by service.

+**otp**

 ```JAVA_MX``` the amount of heap space available to OpenTripPlanner.
 (The `otp.sh` script adds `-Xmx$JAVA_MX` to the `java` command.)
 Default: 2G